javidalpe/laravel-localization-automation/README.md

 DeepL says they will [add more languages](https://www.heise.de/newsticker/meldung/Maschinelles-Uebersetzen-Deutsches-Start-up-DeepL-will-230-Sprachkombinationen-unterstuetzen-3836533.html) in the future, such as Chinese and Russian.

-### Tips
-- Avoid using HTML tags inside your lemmas.

 ## How it works
 1. Foreach file in `/lang/{from}/` directory.
 2. Foreach lemma in file.